You're thinking it's too good to be true, that:

 2. Clean and prep your piece.

-Wipe the surface with a household cleaner like 409 or Greenworks to remove loose dirt.
+Clean the surface with a multipurpose cleaner (we recommend Flite).
 Non-aniline and non-nubuck surfaces that feel greasy (such that masking tape will not stick) or have been treated with ArmorAll or similar products must be stripped, as these products contain silicone, wax, or petroleum and inhibit the adhesion of Rub 'n Restore.
 You can use a green dish scrubby and cleaner to scrub the surface.
 You can also use mineral spirits or lacquer thinner (NOT acetone).
 Test both these methods first in an inconspicuous area to ensure they won't damage the material.
 When using lacquer thinner, ventilate the room and wear a heavy-duty glove.
 Wipe the surface in smooth, quick strokes.
 Follow again with the household cleaner.

 If the surface feels rough or scaly (like the photo on right), gently sand with a piece of 220 or 320 grit wet-or-dry sandpaper until it feels smooth.
 For a surface like this, that is dry, porous or sun-rotted, Clear Prep+Finish™ is recommended as a primer.
 This ensures that less Rub 'n Restore Color is needed to achieve coverage.